deseretdigital-ui/class-name-mixin/README.md

 __Type:__ string or classSet object
 __Default:__ `{}`

-Additional class names to add to be merged in to the arguments passed to getCombinedClassNames
+Additional class names to add to be merged in to the arguments passed to getClassName

 #### String